-For maximum performance of up to 867 Mbps use with an 867 Mbps 802.11ac wireless adapter.
 Maximum wireless signal rates are referenced from IEEE 802.11 theoretical specifications.
-Actual data throughput and coverage will vary depending on interference, network traffic, building materials and other conditions.
+Actual data throughput and cover-age will vary depending on interference, network traffic, building materials and other conditions.
+For maximum performance of up to 1.3 Gbps use with a 1.3 Gbps 802.11ac wireless adapter.